Data-aided Underwater Acoustic Ray Propagation Modeling: Problem Solution Formulation

-It is worth noting that our model structure is determined based on the governing physics and is conceptually different from a conventional PINN.
+It is worth noting that our model structure is determined by the governing physics and is conceptually different from a conventional PINN.
 Instead of imposing physical constraints using the loss function of a standard NN, we embed the constraints in the structure of the NN by making each neuron individually obey the governing physics.
-We then borrow the training strategies from a standard NN to find the best-fitting values of the unknown parameters of the resulting model by continuously minimizing a loss function that measures the error between the model output and observed data.
-The dataset used in model training stage is comprised of a set of measurement locations $\boldsymbol{r}_{\text{train}}$ and corresponding acoustic field measurements $\boldsymbol{y}_{\text{train}}$.
+We then use the same training strategies that standard NNs typically used to find the best-fitted values of the unknown parameters of the resulting model by continuously minimizing a loss function that measures the error between the model output and observed data.
+The dataset used in the model training stage is comprised of a set of measurement locations $\boldsymbol{r}_{\text{train}}$ and corresponding acoustic field measurements $\boldsymbol{y}_{\text{train}}$.
 Furthermore, one can construct more sophisticated NNs with a mix of standard neurons and RBNN-neurons, as we shall show later.
 Such NNs can be useful in solving problems with partial environmental knowledge.

-The formulation presented above forms a basic recipe to model high-frequency acoustic propagation using the SciML methodology.
+The formulation presented above forms a basic recipe to model high-frequency acoustic propagation using SciML.
 The exact calculations of ${{A}_m}$, ${\phi}_m$ and $\boldsymbol{k}_m$ of each ray are application-dependent, since some of these terms may be calculated based on environmental knowledge, and others determined from parameters learned from data.
 In Sections~\ref{sec:plane} and~\ref{sec:spherical}, we apply the recipe to generate models to handle three different application scenarios: plane wave (far-field propagation), spherical wave (near-field propagation) without knowledge of geometry, and spherical wave with knowledge of geometry.
-In each scenario, the exact details of RBNN-neurons change, but the overall RBNN structure and the training process remains the same.
+In each scenario, the exact details of RBNN-neurons change, but the overall RBNN structure and the training process remain the same.